bitcoinborrower/bitcoin-borrowing/README.md

 # borrowing-backtest
- php MySql scripts for backtesting borrwing using bitcoin as collateral.
+ php MySql scripts for backtesting borrowing using bitcoin as collateral.